Hansaj19/CardMaster-Intelligent-Playing-Card-Recognition-using-Transfer-Learning/README.md

-# Card Classification using VGG16 🃏🧠
+# Card Classification using Transfer Learning 🃏🧠

 A deep learning-based project to classify different playing cards using convolutional neural networks (CNN) and the VGG16 architecture.
 This is part of our academic project submission at VIT University.